Paul Robeson: 1950–1955: Blacklisted

+Robeson delivered the plenary address at the National Labor Conference for Negro Rights held in Chicago in June 1950.

-In 1950, Robeson co-founded, with W. E. B. Du Bois, a monthly newspaper, Freedom, showcasing his views and those of his circle.
+In 1950, he co-founded, with W. E. B. Du Bois, a monthly newspaper, Freedom, showcasing his views and those of his circle.
 Most issues had a column by Robeson, on the front page.
 In the final issue, July–August 1955, an unsigned column on the front page of the newspaper described the struggle for the restoration of his passport.
 It called for support from the leading African-American organizations, and asserted that "Negroes, [and] all Americans who have breathed a sigh of relief at the easing of international tensions... have a stake in the Paul Robeson passport case".
 An article by Robeson appeared on the second page continuing the passport issue under the headline: "If Enough People Write Washington I'll Get My Passport in a Hurry."

 In 1951, an article titled "Paul Robeson – the Lost Shepherd" was published in The Crisis and attributed to Robert Alan, although Paul Jr. suspected it was written by Amsterdam News columnist Earl Brown.
 J. Edgar Hoover and the U.S. State Department arranged for the article to be printed and distributed in Africa in order to damage Robeson's reputation and reduce his popularity, and Communism's popularity, in colonial countries.
 Another article by Roy Wilkins (now thought to have been the real author of "Paul Robeson – the Lost Shepherd") denounced Robeson as well as the CPUSA in terms consistent with the FBI's anti-Communist propaganda of the era.